Should joint lead managers (and other third parties) include a disclaimer of liability in a PDS or on the Disclose Register entry?

 Can an offeror send a PDS electronically to a prospective investor?

-However, if the application form used by an investor was attached to the PDS, the application form prominently identifies the relevant PDS and the form includes a written confirmation that the investor has received the PDS, then the offeror is treated as having given the PDS to the investor, even if only a web link was originally sent to the investor.
+A PDS for an offer is treated as being given if the application form used is included in or attached to the PDS, the application form prominently identifies the relevant PDS and the application form includes a written confirmation that the investor has received the PDS.

 Can I have a glossary of defined terms in my PDS?